th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 #### Pods

-Check if service pods are running:
+Check if the service pods are running:

 ```shell
 kubectl get pods -n service